Dale-Cliett/docs/administrator-manual/en/accounts.rst

 .. warning::

-  Please, choose wisely your account provider because **the choice is not reversible**.
+  **Please choose your account provider  wisely because the choice is not reversible**.
 Also, the system will forbid any change to the FQDN after the account provider has been configured.